Challenging Criminalisation Globally:

-This project, begun in 2016, aims to accelerate the work being done on criminalisation, and ultimately to eliminate the human rights abuses of marginalised people.
+This project, began in 2015, aims to accelerate the work being done on criminalisation, and ultimately to eliminate the human rights abuses of marginalised people.
 This is in response to a global clampdown on people who are perceived to be “criminal”.
 States, often driven by pressure from society, religious groups, police, and the judicial services, are morally policing, oppressing and intimidating civilians, activists and organisations that do not fit into the “acceptable social norms”.
 This discrimination takes the form of harassment, coercion, detention (without trial in many cases), illegal arrests, stifled media, shrinking democratic space, physical and sexual abuse and even murder.
 The consequences of this oppression is multi-faceted: firstly acting on individuals, secondly acting on society as a whole and thirdly acting on the closure of space for civil society to freely work and express their dissatisfaction and demands.

 The behaviours and identities that we specifically include in our work are ones that fall under the ambit of identity, morality, sexuality and bodily autonomy, and sexual and reproductive health and rights, but we are not limited to this area.
 Examples include same-sex sex (being lesbian, gay), being trans diverse or transgender, accessing abortions, working in the sex industry, adultery, possession of pornographic materials, use of drugs, engaging in anal sex, being HIV positive and similar behaviours, identities or just ways of being.